esau91/AWS_Cloud_Practitioner_Essentials/README.md

   - You can also set custom alerts when your usage exceeds.

 - AWS Cost Explorer
-  - A tool that enables you to visualize, understand, and manage you AWS cost and usage over time.
+  - A tool that enables you to visualize, understand, and manage your AWS cost and usage over time.
   - Default report for your top five cost-accruing AWS services.

 - AWS Support Plans